Solicitors Specialising in Medical Compensation Claims

 Sometimes this can’t be avoided, but sometimes it can.
 If you or your baby has suffered a birth injury and you think it might be due to medical negligence on the part of a professional, you should speak to a medical negligence solicitor about the issue.

 Maternity and pregnancy claims – the real scale of the problem

-According to the most recent NHS figures, issued in a report dated October 2012 from the NHS Litigation Authority, between 2000 and 2009, 5 million babies were born in England and Wales.
+According to NHS figures, issued in a report dated October 2012 from the NHS Litigation Authority, between 2000 and 2009, 5 million babies were born in England and Wales.
 The report correctly points out that the vast majority of these birds are perfectly safe and don’t involve negligence claims.
-In fact although, less than 0 .1% of births result in successful medical negligence claims, that still means that around 500 mums and babies are the subject victim of unnecessary medical negligence each and every year.
+In fact, although less than 0 .1% of births result in successful medical negligence claims, that still means that around 500 mums and babies are the subject victim of unnecessary medical negligence each and every year.